infoatgodreams/GoDreams-Repository/Volume 1/Reference Reading/Governments & UN/Canada_British Columbia_Food and Nutrition Manual for homes.md

 - [Section 2 Individual Nutrition Care Planning](Volume%201/Reference%20Reading/Governments%20&%20UN/Canada_British%20Columbia_Food%20and%20Nutrition%20Manual%20for%20homes.md#Section%202%20Individual%20Nutrition%20Care%20Planning) Each person who lives in the homeneeds to have a written nutrition care plan.
 - [SECTION 3 FOOD TEXTURES MODIFIED FLUIDSAND SWALLOWING DISORDERS](Volume%201/Reference%20Reading/Governments%20&%20UN/Canada_British%20Columbia_Food%20and%20Nutrition%20Manual%20for%20homes.md#SECTION%203%20FOOD%20TEXTURES%20MODIFIED%20FLUIDSAND%20SWALLOWING%20DISORDERS).
 Those wholive in residential care facilities may need to have their foods and fluids modified intexture to meet their chewing and swallowing needs.
 - [SECTION 4 SPECIAL DIETS](Volume%201/Reference%20Reading/Governments%20&%20UN/Canada_British%20Columbia_Food%20and%20Nutrition%20Manual%20for%20homes.md#SECTION%204%20SPECIAL%20DIETS).
 Some people require special diets as part of the control ofhealth conditions
-- Section 5: Healthy Eating.
+- [SECTION 5 HEALTHY EATING](Volume%201/Reference%20Reading/Governments%20&%20UN/Canada_British%20Columbia_Food%20and%20Nutrition%20Manual%20for%20homes.md#SECTION%205%20HEALTHY%20EATING).
 This section of the manual covers the new Eating Wellwith Canada’s Food Guide as well as the nutrition topics of fluids, fibre and salt.
-- Section 6: Menu Planning.
-This section of the manual discusses the topics of menuplanning including developing cycle menus, making menu substitutions and standardizing recipes.
+- [SECTION 6 MENU PLANNING](Volume%201/Reference%20Reading/Governments%20&%20UN/Canada_British%20Columbia_Food%20and%20Nutrition%20Manual%20for%20homes.md#SECTION%206%20MENU%20PLANNING) This section of the manual discusses the topics of menuplanning including developing cycle menus, making menu substitutions and standardizing recipes.
 - Section 7: Lunches To Go, Eating Out and The Munchies.
 These present special circumstances in menu planning.
 Healthy eating choices for each of these situationsare discussed.
 - Section 8: Purchasing Food Wisely.
 Once the menu is developed, the next step is topurchase the food items.
 This section discusses how to reduce food costs and howto read nutrition labels.
 - Section 9: Managing Food Safely to Maintain Quality.
 Food safety is important inthe facility setting.
 Proper measures for storing and handling foods are discussed.